DioxusLabs/docsite/docs-src/0.4/en/contributing/walkthrough_readme.md

 ### Diffing Scopes

-When a user clicks the "up high" button, the root `Scope` will be marked as dirty by the `use_state` hook.
+When a user clicks the "up high" button, the root `Scope` will be marked as dirty by the `use_signal` hook.
 The desktop renderer will then call `render_with_deadline`, which will diff the root `Scope`.

 To start the diffing process, the component function is run.
 After the root component is run it, the root `Scope` will look like this: